How to Get an Amazon Refund for a Late Delivery

 - The payment method must be successfully charged before the deadline listed in checkout

-Amazon lists other requirements and includes more explanation, so we recommend carefully reading the guidelines before ordering items or pursuing a shipping refund.
+Amazon lists other requirements and includes more explanations on the aforementioned page, so we recommend carefully reading the guidelines before ordering items or pursuing a shipping refund.

 In some instances, orders won't qualify for a shipping refund.
 Specifically, Amazon notes those that are ineligible when a delivery date is missed due to unforeseen circumstances beyond the company's control, such as: